curioushuman/pok-e-dentifier/README.md

 - Quasar
 - Nest.js
 - K8s
+- Skaffold

+## Status

+Not quite production ready, outstanding:

+- App
+  - Connection to API
+  - Auth
+  - Further tidying
+  - Testing
+- API
+  - Connection to Poke-API
+  - Auth
+- CI/CD
+  - More info available in [poke-k8s](https://github.com/curioushuman/poke-k8s) repo
+  - Linting pre-commit using Husky

+## What you can do

+### API

+- Run tests (see below)

+### Entire app

+Not yet...
+Grrrr.

 ## Important notes

-At this stage, we don't employ necessarily *all* of the benefits of Nx as a monorepo provider.
+At this stage, we don't employ *all* of the benefits of Nx as a monorepo provider.
 This is mainly down to:

 - K8s for service delivery
 - Inconsistent results for Vue (et al) within Nx